awslabs/ar-go-tools/doc/argot-cli.md

 # Argot CLI

 The command line tool `argot-cli` (the CLI) provides many commands to help programmers understand the analyses performed by other tools in Argot.
 In order to use the CLI effectively, you should have a high-level understanding of static analysis techniques.
-More precisely, you should have an understanding of what the SSA reprsentation of a program is to use the SSA related tools, and an understanding of dataflow analysis techniques in order to use the dataflow analysis related tools.
-The CLI is a great tool if you want to modify the algorithms on your own and you need to debug the results.
-The main motiviation is that the results of the analyses can be computed incrementally, and results of interest can be recomputed on demand.
+More precisely, you should have an understanding of what the SSA representation of a program is to use the SSA related tools, and an understanding of dataflow analysis techniques in order to use the dataflow analysis related tools.
+The CLI is a great tool if you want to modify the algorithms on your own, and you need to debug the results.
+The main motivation is that the results of the analyses can be computed incrementally, and results of interest can be recomputed on demand.

 Like many of the tools there,
 it must be started with a *program to analyze* and *a configuration file*.
 To start the `argot-cli` with some program `main.go` and some configuration file `config.yaml`: